About material costs

 Moving Weighted Average Cost Method

 We calculate your unit cost using a Moving Weighted Average Cost Method.
-It's not entirely necessary to understand the finer details on how this is calculated other than the fact that this IRS-approved method involves factoring in the new stock using the new cost, along with your current stock at another to calculate a new unit cost that represents the new pool of all stock on hand.
+It's not entirely necessary to understand the finer details of how this is calculated other than the fact that this IRS-approved method involves factoring in the new stock using the new cost, along with your current stock at another to calculate a new unit cost that represents the new pool of all stock on hand.

-Using this method means we can give you a very accurate real-time cost for your materials on any date.
+This method means we can give you a very accurate real-time cost for your materials on any date.

 Unit Costs

-Your Actual Unit Costs are used to calculate your pricing guidance, your manufacture and order material costs, and inventory value / COGS.
+Your Actual Unit Costs are used to calculate your pricing guidance, manufacture and order material costs, and inventory value / COGS.

 How material costs change over time

-The diagram below shows how material costs can change over time in Craftybase, based on different purchases made of the same material.
+The diagram below shows how material costs can change over time in Craftybase based on different purchases made of the same material.

 Setting material unit costs manually

-For more information on how Craftybase calculates unit prices see our help article: How are unit costs for materials calculated?
+For more information on how Craftybase calculates unit prices, see our help article: How are unit costs for materials calculated?

 Tracking materials with small unit costs